AJBones/AJBones/README.md

 - 👋 Hi, I’m Alexander Bones.
 - 👀 I’m interested in writing projects in my (very limited) free time for data analysis and visualisation.
-- 🌱 I’m currently learning Python and R for my PhD research.
+- 🌱 Aiming to improve my Python and R skills.
-- 📫 How to reach me - send me an email at alexander.bones@plants.ox.ac.uk
+- 📫 How to reach me - send me an email at alexbones41@gmail.com
 -  Find me on LinkedIn at www.linkedin.com/in/alexander-bones-bb7b9b121

 <!---